 As for Tekken, it's a little better since Tekken 3 is widely considered to be the best of the series and introduced a plethora of new characters including series protagonist Jin Kazama, so there's more characters that can be referenced.
 Also, the Updated Re-release of Tekken 5 introduced Lili, who quickly became one of the most popular characters in the series.
 Anything else however will go over most people's heads.

 Fighting games with fanservice?
 Obviously Dead or Alive.
 That is, assuming people remember that it is indeed a fighting game and not a Jiggle Physics simulator.
 Also, there are no males characters in the series (except for Ryu Hayabusa, by virtue of being the star of the well-known Ninja Gaiden series).
 The Soul Series is also starting to head in this direction for its increasingly infamous fanservice.
+Other than that, it's best known for its many guest characters.

 Ace Attorney.
 Phoenix Wright is the only protagonist of the series, in fact they're often called the "Phoenix Wright games".
 Also, don't expect a non-fan to be able to tell you anything else about the series besides the Objection!meme.
+If another character will be referenced, it'll be Edgeworth and nobody else.

 Darkstalkers.
 The only thing people can remember about that game is the Morrigan Aensland, the sexysuccubus who has appeared in more Capcom Versus Whatever games than her own.
 The only other characters people might remember are Lilith (by virtue of being Morrigan's moe sister) and Felicia (who is a near-naked cute monster cat girl).
 Good luck finding a non-fan who can name another character, or can remember that the actual protagonist of the series is Demitri Maximoff.
 As you can tell, Darkstalkers is Best Known for the Fanservice, and almost nothing else.